 While there are several non-surgical alternatives, it is important to note that they cannot achieve the same results as a surgical facelift.
 Still, they can be beneficial for people who only show mild signs of aging.

 Some of these non-surgical alternatives include the laser and liquid facelift, ultrasound and microcurrent facelift, and Pelleve.
-Learn more about these procedures in this article about the top 5 non-surgical facelift alternatives.

 Still have questions?
 Learn more about this procedure by Scheduling a Free Consultation with one of our best board-certified and highly experienced plastic surgeons here on Face + Body Cosmetic Surgery.